zackslash/voice-support/README.md

 2. Allow the LLM integration to access your house, otherwise it won't be able to use the script as a tool
 3. Import the Blueprint using the button above
 4. Create a script using the blueprint, optionally you can adjust the prompt settings which are the basis on how the script will be used by the LLM
-5. Optionally add additional actions to be performed after the Music Assitant play media step while setting up the script
+5. Optionally add additional actions to be performed after the Music Assistant play media step while setting up the script
 5. Save the script, make sure to give it a clear description, as that is what will be used by the LLM to determine when to use it (see example below).
 6. Expose the script to Assist